Five Important Tips for Ambitious Traders

 For close to 30 years the financial markets have had my undivided attention.
 Even after all that time, I still find beauty in a trending chart or a well-executed trade.
 I’m clearly passionate about the markets and I know you might be too.

-Are you ready to make 2018 your best trading year so far?
+Are you ready to make this your best trading year so far?

 Below are some trading tips I’d like to share – tips that I’ve picked up through good and bad trading experiences over the past 28 years.